-0.What should we do with the $6,747 we had in our checking account at the beginning of 2016?
-Same as last 3 years: donate $2,500/year to charities for the next 2 years or so?
+0.What should we do with the $1,500 we had in our checking account at the beginning of 2018?
+We can't do what we did for the last five years (2013-2017) which was donate an average $2,500/year to the charities of their choice for the ten most active players.
+Because we only have $1,500 left.
+So let's make it the top six most active players?
 Other (email)?
 See (Charity Donations)?

 1. The CTL season runs from April 15 through October 15.